AzureMentor/microsoft-graph-docs/concepts/security-authorization.md

 If you use OpenId Connect library, see [Authenticate using Azure AD and OpenID Connect](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/authenticate) and call `app.UseOpenIdConnectAuthentication()`.

+> [!NOTE]
->**Note:** If you're requesting user delegated authentication tokens, the parameter for the library is **Requested Scopes**.
+> If you're requesting user delegated authentication tokens, the parameter for the library is **Requested Scopes**.
 Use User.Read for this parameter instead of what the registered application requires.
 The **Requested Scopes** parameter does NOT affect the permissions contained in the returned authentication tokens.
 These are determined by the permissions that the tenant admin granted the application.

 For example, if you're using the .NET MSAL library, call the following:

 `var accessToken = (await client.AcquireTokenAsync(scopes)).AccessToken;`

+> [!NOTE]
->**Note:** This example should use the least privileged permission, such as User.Read.
+> This example should use the least privileged permission, such as User.Read.
 However, the returned access token can contain permissions that were granted by the tenant admin for the current user tenant, such as User.Read.All or User.ReadWrite.All.

 A token (string) is returned by Azure AD that contains your authentication information and the permissions required by the application.
 Assign this token to the HTTP header as a bearer token, as shown in the following example.